CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToO365PrestageUp2000.md

 After starting the migration, you'll have the option to view progress and export a summary by select Start and then selecting View Progress.
 Select More Statistics to see a complete summary by item type.

-To export a report of the migration for record keeping select Summary and then select Click here to download a zip of raw and summarized data.
+To export a report of the migration for record keeping select Projects in the left navigaton.
+Select Item Progress and then select the orange User progress link.
+By selection the top and right most orange button a file of item success by user can be downloaded.